 Behavioral health issues can manifest in a variety of ways.
 A July 2020 poll conducted by Kaiser Family Foundation, a nonprofit organization focusing on national health issues, showed adults reporting specific negative impacts on their mental health and well-being due to worry and stress over the pandemic, such as difficulty sleeping (36%) or eating (32%), increase in alcohol consumption or substance use (12%), and worsening chronic conditions (12%), such as diabetes or hypertension.

 It was in this dire circumstance that technology and dedicated behavioral health professionals rose to the occasion.
 The ongoing transition to digital health records, coupled with the rapid, widespread rollout and adoption of telemedicine programs using platforms like Zoom and online correspondence, placed technology front and center in treating mental health issues.
+BHCOE shares that “choosing the right technology to support your telehealth needs is important and the number of cameras, video conferencing platforms, and other tools can be overwhelming.”
 Clinicians who were initially reluctant to adopt these technologies found that there were several benefits, including:

 - Clients were more comfortable when in their own homes during sessions.